NORAD Tracks Santa in Timeless Holiday Tradition

 NORAD's Modern-Day Santa Tracking

 These days, NORAD relies on volunteers to make the program successful, as well as support from sponsoring companies (see their site for the list).
-The NORAD Tracks Santa program uses minimal government funds.
+The NORAD Tracks Santa Program uses minimal government funds.
 Each year, volunteers work to dutifully report Santa's location to millions of children around the world.
 Don't miss their adorable and witty "Sleigh Technical Data."

-Though the site is live with lots of activities and holiday spirit in the days preceding Christmas, mark December 24 as the day to visit NORAD at their site or app or call 1-877-HI-NORAD for the most up-to-date Santa tracking information.
+Though the site is live with loads of activities and holiday spirit in the days preceding Christmas, mark December 24 as the day to visit NORAD at their site or app or call 1-877-HI-NORAD for the most up-to-date Santa tracking information.
 Oh, what fun!

 Perhaps following NORAD or interacting with Santa virtually will become a new holiday tradition for you and your family.